jeffhandley/strickland/packages/strickland/README.md

 When a validator returns a `Promise`, the `validate` function actually applies a convention for the validation result.
-The `Promise` result is converted into a validation result object that has a `resolvePromise` prop with the `Promise` returned.
+The `Promise` result is converted into a validation result object that has an `async` prop with the `Promise` returned.
 This behavior is consistent with how boolean results are handled--they are wrapped in results where the boolean value is used as the `isValid` prop.

 Because the handling of `Promise` results is just a convention, your validators can skip that convention when needed.
-Instead of directly returning a `Promise`, a validator can return a result with a `resolvePromise` prop that represents additional validation to be performed asynchronously.
+Instead of directly returning a `Promise`, a validator can return a result with an `async` prop that represents additional validation to be performed asynchronously.
 Additional props can be included alongside `resolveProp` for richer results.

 As seen above though, `validate` will directly return a `Promise` if any validation returns a `Promise`.
-This is due to a second convention that `validate` applies: if the validation result includes a `resolvePromise` result prop, that `Promise` will be directly returned.
+This is due to a second convention that `validate` applies: if the validation result includes an `async` result prop, that `Promise` will be directly returned.
 However, callers to `validate` can also skip that convention.
-To do so, pass a validation prop of `resolvePromise: false` and `validate` will return the actual result object containing the `resolvePromise` prop as the `Promise` to be resolved.
+To do so, pass a validation prop of `async: false` and `validate` will return the actual result object containing the `async` prop as the `Promise` to be resolved.

 Understanding these conventions, it's possible to perform two-stage validation where the first stage produces partial, synchronous validation; and the second stage performs complete,